Kieran Foran: 2020

 In February, it was revealed that Foran would miss the majority of the 2020 NRL season with a shoulder injury, however, he was able to recover in time for round 4 of the competition after the extended break due to COVID-19.
 He was named in the Canterbury team to play against St. George Illawarra for his 200th NRL match.

 In round 17, Foran scored a try but was later taken from the field after suffering a torn pectoral injury in Canterbury's 18–14 loss to the Gold Coast at ANZ Stadium which left the club bottom of the table.

 On 22 September, Foran was told by Canterbury that his services would not be required for the 2021 season and he was to be released by the club.
 Foran was one of eight players who were told that they would be released as part of a major cleanout at Canterbury as the club looked to rebuild for the 2021 season.

 On 28 September, the Manly-Warringah Sea Eagles confirmed that Foran would return to the club for the 2021 NRL season.

 2021

 In round 10 of the 2021 NRL season, Foran was taken from the field with a suspected broken hand in Manly's 50–6 victory over Brisbane.

-In Round 17, Foran was named the teams’ captain, the 65th in the club's history, due to the absence of Daly Cherry-Evans, who was in preparations for his State of Origin series duties.
+In Round 17, Foran was named the team's captain, the 65th in the club's history, due to the absence of Daly Cherry-Evans, who was in preparations for his State of Origin series duties.
 Foran played 25 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.